Working with the Berkeley Executive Coaching Institute at UC Berkeley.

 Benjamin leads choral workshops on Black Spiritual music and other music of the African diaspora.
-He also leads singing workshops in professional development settings.
+He also leads racism and diversity workshops with nonprofits, faith groups, and other entities.

-Benjamin's music is non-denominational and non-dogmatic.
+Benjamin's music is non-denominational and his approach to complex issues is thoughtful and non-dogmatic.
 He has worked not only with Christian churches, but with synagogues, interfaith groups, secular groups, schools, and companies.

 If your choir or church wants to do a deep dive into the world of Black Spiritual music, let Benjamin take you there.
-If you are a school or business, you may be surprised at how community singing can enrich and enliven the work of your staff or faculty!
+If you are a nonprofit or business, Benjamin can help deconstruct race issues and lead empowering and open-minded discussions around racial justice.

 Speaking at Humboldt Unitarian Universalist Fellowship